achimcc/codingconnects/src/content/posts/2021-03-17---The SAM Pattern.md

 ## Towers of Hanoi

 I picked the [Towers of Hanoi](https://en.wikipedia.org/wiki/Tower_of_Hanoi) as a sample application to implement following the SAM pattern.
 To improve its usability, I implemented drag and drop.
-This time, as I want to focus on implementing the SAM pattern, I use an external library for the drag-and-drop interaction, which is [react-dnd](https://www.npmjs.com/package/react-dnd).
+Since I want to focus on implementing the SAM pattern, I use an external library for the drag-and-drop interaction, which is [react-dnd](https://www.npmjs.com/package/react-dnd).

 <iframe src='https://blissful-gates-e99ed8.netlify.app/' style={{width: '100%', height: '400px'}} />

 ### Implementation following the SAM pattern

-If you tried the Hanoi game above, the first thing you might have realized is that the app can be in three fundamentally different states, displaying non-related screen:
+When you try the Hanoi game above, you realize is the app can be in three fundamentally different states, displaying non-related screen:

 1. The initial screen.
 2. The screen while playing the game.
 3. The screen which is shown once the game is solved.

-It makes sense to give the app a global state, which allows to assign it to one of those three states:
+Hence the app carries a global state, which allows to assign it to one of those three states:

 ```typescript
 type Status = "INIT" | "PLAYING" | "SOLVED";